goteborgco/open-api-php-client/README.md

-# Göteborg & Co Open API PHP SDK
+# Göteborg & Co API Client for PHP

-Official PHP SDK for interacting with the Göteborg & Co GraphQL API.
-This composer package provides a convenient way to access data from Göteborg & Co's open API, offering both type-safe methods for common operations and flexible raw GraphQL query capabilities.
+Official PHP client library for interacting with the Göteborg & Co GraphQL API.
+This package provides a type-safe interface for accessing Göteborg & Co's API, offering both structured methods for common operations and flexible GraphQL query capabilities.

 ## Features